This post may contain affiliate links. Read my disclosure policy.

 For the rice bowls:

-- Cut cauliflower into florets.
-In batches, pace cauliflower in a food processor or high-powered blender and pulse until it achieves a rice-like consistency.
+- Cut cauliflower into florets then, In batches, place cauliflower in a food processor or high-powered blender and pulse until it achieves a rice-like consistency.

 - In a large pan, over medium heat olive oil.